cardgdev/PFactoryAdventure-XD/README.md

 ## System changes

 - Wild mons no longer scale their evolution.
 Trainer battles still scale evolution.
-- Wild mon level scaling is reduced and capped at level 35.
+- Wild mon level scaling is halved and capped at level 35.
 - HM moves can be forgotten.
 Softlocking should be impossible since Cinnebar is accessible by foot, and everywhere else you can always black out.

 ## Type changes: